edubkendo/tower-docs/roadmap.md

 - ~~generators for tests~~
 - ~~load tests in browser~~
 - ~~make "database cleaner"~~
-- generate `test/routes` or `test/controllers` with example code for scaffold
+- generate `test/controllers` with example code for scaffold
 - test inheritance with type property
 - extends hook for coffeescript
 - test factories (something like factory.js)
 - mock/test setup for http requests (controllers)
 - test the generator code
+- add extension/module generator
 - basic client test setup for tower development
+- NODE_ENV=production
 - make `store` global, so you only have to apply it once, not per model.
   - makes testing easier.